adobe/aepsdk-react-native/packages/edge/README.md

 ## Prerequisites

-The Edge Network extension has the following peer dependencies, which must be installed prior to installing the messaging extension:
+The Edge Network extension has the following peer dependencies, which must be installed prior to installing the Edge extension:
 - [Core](../core/README.md)
 - [Identity for Edge Network](../edgeidentity/README.md)